nabhanyuzqi1/tuntas-kilat/replit.md

-# Ambon Gercep - Service-on-Demand Platform
+# Tuntas Kilat - Service-on-Demand Platform

 ## Overview

-Ambon Gercep is a comprehensive service-on-demand platform that provides car wash, motorcycle wash, and lawn mowing services through a WhatsApp-based booking system.
+Tuntas Kilat is a comprehensive service-on-demand platform that provides car wash, motorcycle wash, and lawn mowing services through a WhatsApp-based booking system.
 The application features a modern React frontend with Express.js backend, utilizing Drizzle ORM for database management and PostgreSQL for data storage.

 ## System Architecture